9-9-9-9/Bit-Heroes-bot/README.md

 [![Github Open Issues](https://img.shields.io/github/issues/9-9-9-9/Bit-Heroes-bot.svg)](https://github.com/9-9-9-9/Bit-Heroes-bot/issues)
 [![Github All Releases](https://img.shields.io/github/downloads/9-9-9-9/Bit-Heroes-bot/total.svg)](https://github.com/9-9-9-9/Bit-Heroes-bot/releases)

-Hi, I'm bot, please give this repository a Star, thanks
+Hi, I'm the bot, please give this repository a Star, thanks

 This project has inspiration from https://github.com/tiemonl/Bit-Heroes-Fishing-Bot

 > We play the game, don't let the game play us

-> You spend your time for your family and 99bot helps you persuade the Familiars
+> You spend your time for your family and me helps you persuade the Familiars

 > Eat duck, eat all the bones.
-With 99bot, you wont waste any minute of your Bitgor also your sleeping time
+With me, you wont waste any minute of your Bitgor also your sleeping time

 ___
 [Wiki version](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki)